PyAbel/PyAbel/README.rst

 =============

 ..
-    Parts between "github-only1" comments below are excluded or treated differently by Sphinx (see doc/readme_link.rst)
+    Parts between "github-only" comments below are excluded or treated differently by Sphinx (see doc/readme_link.rst)

 .. begin-github-only1